 At Balnarring Primary School, we recognise literacy as being an integral part of daily life.
-We aim to develop children’s skills in thinking, speaking and listening, reading and writing.
-They are important in all areas of the curriculum.
+We aim to develop children’s skills in thinking, speaking and listening, reading and writing as they are important in all areas of the curriculum.

 Students are exposed to a variety of texts which develop their literacy skills such as comprehension, reading strategies and reading fluency.
 In addition, library sessions and ‘take home’ reading material support such development, as well as fostering confidence and a love of literature.